 After considering all of the comments received, Council decided at its meeting on September 11 to continue with the process to change the community land classification with the intention to sell the land for residential use.

 Part of Council’s resolution included that we seek a draft development concept for the site.
-We will conduct further community engagement with local residents to obtain their views on the proposed design.
-The final development concept will then be presented to Council prior to seeking approval from the Minister for State/Local Government Relations to change the community land classification.
+We conducted further community engagement with local residents in June/July 2013 to obtain their views on the proposed design.
+The final development concept was presented to Council prior to seeking approval from the Minister for State/Local Government Relations to change the community land classification.